bitsofcotton/p2/README.md

 N.B.
 The status that PRNG have is often larger than 1000, this is because of the period and complexity itself.

-# Tips on p1, p2 (2)
-p1, p2 has a little glitch to randtools description (make period on y-axis be ignored).
-So to hack this, we can do cr.py L command described in p0 twice.

 # Tips on continuous:
 We suppose all of {p0, p1, p2}: some middle point, left part and right part is the SAME structure (continuous).
 If there isn't all ranges on them, the structure is: \[rand, f(rand), rand, g(rand), ...\], f != g.
 But rand itself has the structure if they are PRNG, so it's with new f, g, h: \[(1,) f(1), ..., f(f(...f(1)...)), g(last), g(last), ..., h(1), ..., \].
 So this is categorizable by catg AFTER all data is received.
 If we should make rand() points before and feed it some function, but this is also in p1 if data stream has enough length with deterministic PRNG rand.